 From the music healing perspective, all the meridians, chakras and systems in the body respond to specific musical keys and instruments.
 In the case of the small intestine meridian and the second chakra in general, brass instruments (like saxophone, trombones or trumpets), along with percussion instruments, rhythm and piano are recommended.

 Music says more than words.
-So my gift to you, in this regard, is my musical composition "Pleasure".
-Click on this link if you want to preview and download my song "Pleasure".
+So my gift to you, in this regard, is my musical composition Pleasure.

-You can also watch my Pleasure and Second Chakra video on Youtube.
+You can also watch my Pleasure and Second Chakra video here:

 Have joy.
 Joy is the way.